beeeees/middleman-boilerplate/README.md

 This will install all the needed dependencies and gems listed in the `.Gemfile` to get you up and running with Middleman.

+## SASS Architecture

+Recommend following the [7-1 Pattern](http://sass-guidelin.es/#the-7-1-pattern) as necessary for the project.
+All SASS files are imported in the main.scss file.
+Bear in mind, some folders will not be needed for smaller sites.

 ## Running
 Since we are using Middleman, you need to run the server to view the page.
 Do do this run: